dereuromark/cakephp-hashid/README.md

 Exposes [hashids](https://github.com/ivanakimov/hashids.php) as drop-in replacement for your numeric primary keys.

+**DEPRECATED** This plugin is deprecated in favor of the more robust and future proof solution through exposing a dedicated field.
+See **[Expose plugin](https://github.com/dereuromark/cakephp-expose)**.

 ## A CakePHP plugin to
 - cloak the actual numeric primary key behind the record (assuming you use a non public salt) for URLs, APIs and alike
 - build short unique IDs (Even PHP_INT_MAX `2.147.483.647` becomes `lXQAALg` for example, so `length <= 7` for the hashid)